varun-rajesh/ece500-kria-guide/resnet18_pt.md

-I'm not writing a full guide for this, but leaning heavily on pre-published guides on Vitis-AI
+I'm not writing a full guide for this, but leaning heavily on pre-published guides on Vitis-AI.

 https://xilinx.github.io/Vitis-AI/3.0/html/docs/quickstart/mpsoc.html